Are you planting pumpkin seeds, or buying plants? It might be easier to get plants, but it's more expensive, and planting seeds is more fun 😉

-Planting pumpkin seeds – how to plant your seeds for best results whether you are growing for cooking, halloween or competition.
+Today we'll look at how to plant your pumpkin seeds for best results, whether you are growing for cooking, Halloween or competition.

-Before you get round to planting pumpkin seeds, you first need to decide what is the best variety to grow for your purpose.
+Before you can plant pumpkin seeds, you need to decide what is the best variety to grow for your purpose.

 So if you need a pumpkin for a very special purpose you might choose a hybrid which has exactly the characteristics you require, but otherwise, planting pumpkin seeds from an heirloom variety will help to preserve them for future generations, and is much more sustainable in terms of growing a crop year after year from the same seeds.

 Anything with sugar in the name is a good bet for making the best pumpkin pies!
 There are lots of great varieties available these days for cooking.

 It will largely depend on what your seed supplier has available, but some of the more popular ones are: Connecticut Sweet Pie, Baby Bear, Jack Be Little, Spookie and Winter Luxury.

 Once you have your delicious produce you can learn all about how to cook pumpkin so that you can make a scrumptious treat.